open-telemetry/opentelemetry-cpp/CONTRIBUTING.md

 * Urgent fixes can take exceptions as long as it has been actively communicated.

 Any Approver / Maintainer can merge the PR once it is **ready to merge**.

+If a PR has been stuck (e.g. there are lots of debates and people couldn't agree on each other), the owner should try to get people aligned by:

+* Consolidating the perspectives and putting a summary in the PR.
+It is recommended to add a link into the PR description, which points to a comment with a summary in the PR conversation
+* Stepping back to see if it makes sense to narrow down the scope of the PR or split it up.

+If none of the above worked and the PR has been stuck for more than 2 weeks, the owner should bring it to the (OpenTelemetry C++ SIG meeting)[https://zoom.us/j/8203130519].

 ## Useful Resources